HMS Splendid (P 228)

 9 Jan 1943

 In the early hours of this day HMS P 228 (Lt.
 I.L.M.
-McGeogh, RN) carried out special operation 'Converse'.
-A group of agents was landed on the east coast of Sardinia, Italy about 15 nautical miles to the South of Arbatax.
-(2)
+McGeogh, RN) carried out special operation 'Converse' (SOE).
+Agents Adler and Pisani (alias ‘Serra’) equipped with a wireless set were landed on the east coast of Sardinia, Italy about 15 nautical miles to the South of Arbatax.
+They were assisted by Leading Seamen Taylor and Web of the Naval Commandos who were then re-embarked.
+(5)

 11 Jan 1943